-Almost all students spend a thoroughly enjoyable week at Eton, and since 2005 no less than 98% of all participants have said they would like to return the following year - a good indicator by any yardstick!
+Students spend a thoroughly enjoyable week at Eton, and since 2005 no less than 98% of all participants have said they would like to return the following year - a good indicator by any yardstick!
 For the Courses to run successfully it is essential that all students follow the discipline guidelines outlined in the Course Rules booklet, a copy of which is sent to all participants prior to the Courses, together with a declaration to be signed and returned as proof that students have read and understood the contents.
 It should be noted in particular that the consumption or usage of cigarettes, alcohol, drugs or illegal substances of any kind is absolutely forbidden at all times, and their possession alone will be enough to ensure the offending student's immediate return home.

 Classroom and organized games activities are also supervised, but the students are given free time every afternoon to go to the outdoor pool or tennis courts, to shop in the Eton High Street or to relax quietly in their own house.
-Those given permission by the House Supervisor or Course Director may go into Windsor at this time, although only in a minimum group size of three.
+Those given permission by the Head of House or Course Director may go into Windsor at this time, although only in a minimum group size of three.
 All students are required to attend the three main meals during the day, and must sign in for supper so that everyone can be accounted for before the evening outing.

 Supervision In the Houses